manofthemountain/picobrew_pico/README.md

 ```

 ## Manual Recipe Editing
-The table for adding/removing/editing recipe steps has several validation checks in it, but there is always the possiblity of ruining your Pico.
+The table for adding/removing/editing recipe steps has several validation checks in it, but there is always the possibility of bricking 'ruining' your Pico.

 For Pico S/C/Pro Only: DO NOT EDIT or MOVE Rows 1-3 (Preparing to Brew/Heating/Dough In).
 Drain times should all be 0 except for Mash Out (2 minutes) and the last hop addition (5 minutes) (for example, if you only have Hops 1 & 2, set the drain time on Hops 2 to 5, and remove the Hops 3 and 4 rows)